W427697/Discord-/docs/get-started/vue-vite.md

 ## Using `vue-component-meta`

-[`vue-component-meta`](https://github.com/vuejs/language-tools/tree/master/packages/component-meta) is a tool that extracts metadata from Vue components.
+[`vue-component-meta`](https://github.com/vuejs/language-tools/tree/master/packages/component-meta) is a tool that extracts metadata from Vue components which is maintained by the official Vue team.
 Storybook can use it to generate the [controls](../essentials/controls.md) for your stories and documentation.
 It's a more full-featured alternative to `vue-docgen-api` and is recommended for most projects.

+It requires Storybook >= 8. `vue-component-meta` is currently opt-in but will become the default in future versions of Storybook.

 If you want to use `vue-component-meta`, you can configure it in your `.storybook/main.js|ts` file: